Argus Inspection: Do Multimodal Large Language Models Possess the Eye of Panoptes?: Introduction

 Despite their effectiveness in evaluating the multimodal analytical capabilities of MLLMs, these benchmarks, however, often lack depth and fail to reflect meaningful, real-world interactive scenarios.
 Several critical issues arise: (1) Preference for factual text-based queries.
 Most benchmarks provide textual elements as key inputs, leading to highly goal-oriented or directive visual assessments that exhibit clear modality bias.
 Evaluations of visual perception are largely limited to direct Target Object Recognition or Optical Character Recognition (OCR), relying on implicit correlations rather than genuine logical processes; (2) Lack of fine-grained visual perception.
 Such patterns overly focus on attention mechanisms without truly examining cross-modal integrative reasoning.
 They emphasize textual keywords in the image modality while neglecting elements with low encoding relevance.
 Consequently, potential crucial factors and logical reasoning are overlooked, which could have significant and even disruptive implications for safety and trustworthiness in real-world applications; and (3) Disconnection from real-life logical scenarios.
 Many existing benchmarks primarily shape large models into discipline-specific exam-solving machines, such as those used for mathematics and other academic assessments.
 Even when considering commonsense knowledge within practical settings \cite{vlmevalkit, mmtbench}, they often default to simple object detection, classification, and tracking patterns.
 As multimodal reasoning models advance alongside EI, these benchmarks increasingly fall short in addressing the demands for MLLMs to integrate into human-centered environments and assess their ability to comprehend and reason about complex, real-world scenarios.

-Building on this, we introduce \textsc{Argus Inspection}, a benchmark focused on visual detail reasoning. \textit{Argus}, the hundred-eyed giant from Greek mythology, had eyes covering his head, some of which remained open even while he slept, earning him the epithet \textit{Panoptes} (meaning “all-seeing”).
+Building on this, we introduce \textsc{Argus Inspection}, a benchmark focused on visual detail reasoning. \textit{Argus}, the hundred-eyed giant from Greek mythology, had eyes covering his head, earning him the epithet \textit{Panoptes} (meaning “all-seeing”).
 Inspired by the jailbreak methodology, we design diverse scenarios across ten commonsense contexts, embedding crucial trap elements into image details while ensuring absolute isolation between these elements and textual information.
 This setup assesses whether MLLMs possess the “Eye of Panoptes”-level of detail-oriented reasoning in complex scenes.

 We provide two versions, a basic level and a deceptive one.
 The latter incorporating moral or emotional disturbances within the text modality to more convincingly challenge the cross-modal reasoning abilities of MLLMs.
 Each dataset entry includes a standard answer specifying the correct action and the reasoning behind it.
 Illustration of the \textsc{Argus} is shown in Figure~\ref{fig:cover}.